• Skip to primary navigation

 Let’s take a quick look at what science has to say about the topic and use that information as a basis for turning resolutions into solid habits.

-It’s All in Your Head: How to Overcome Resistance
+How to Overcome Resistance

 Science tells us that there are three main types of resistance.

-TIP #1:
+TIP #1: AFFIRMATIONS WORK

-A second type of resistance boils down to a lack of confidence in our ability to succeed.
+The second type of resistance boils down to a lack of confidence in our ability to succeed.
 This occurs when we feel overwhelmed by the changes required of us and are plagued by a sense of discouragement or despair, believing deep down that we’ll ultimately fail.

-TIP #2:
+TIP #2: BOLSTER YOUR CONFIDENCE

 Bolster your self-confidence and sense of empowerment through journaling and the many other effective self-care resources available to us these days:

-• Journaling – check out Penzu, Journalate or one of the many other great free online journaling tools.
+• Journaling – check out Penzu, or one of the many other great free online journaling tools.

 • Affirmations – visit bestselling author Louise Hay’s site for daily affirmations or check out Free Affirmations.

 • Visualizations – nothing beats the classic, pioneering bestseller, Creative Visualization by Shakti Gawain.
-It’s available as a book, audiobook and workbook.
+It’s available as a book, audiobook, and workbook.

 • Counseling – Probably the best way to find a good therapist is through a personal referral, but Psychology Today magazine also has an online directory that allows you to search by specialty.

-TIP #3:
+TIP #3: GET SUPPORT

 Find ways of exchanging support and encouragement with others pursuing similar goals, such as through a Meetup group, online or in-person support groups, or simply by getting together with friends.
 Keeping your New Year’s resolutions is an “inside job,” but you don’t have to do it alone.
 Connection with others can turn struggle into success.

-TIP #4:
+TIP #4: DETERMINE YOUR VALUES

 Invest Your Willpower Wisely

-TIP #5:
+TIP #5: MAKE A TOP PRIORITY

 Make plant-based eating your top priority for the New Year.
 Use your willpower—that precious resource—to fuel your whole food plant-based dietary resolutions.
 Put other worthwhile goals such as meditating every morning, or keeping your home tidier, on the back burner for the time being.
-The key here is to be careful not to overload your system by attempting to change too many habits at once.
+The key here is to be careful not to overload your system by attempting to change too many habits simultaneously.
 Plant-based eating is foundational and will support your other goals, so focus on that until your healthy new dietary routines are well established.

 You’ve Got This!